English for Beginners Practical English Travel English Telephone English Banking English Accounting English Dictionary

 Transportation Security Administration; TSA (an agency established in 2001 to safeguard United States transportation systems and insure safe air travel)

-FAA; Federal Aviation Agency (an agency in the Department of Transportation that is responsible for the safety of civilian aviation)
+FAA; Federal Aviation Administration (an agency in the Department of Transportation that is responsible for the safety of civilian aviation)

 Internal Revenue Service; IRS (the bureau of the Treasury Department responsible for tax collections)